2025–26 Washington Huskies women's basketball team

-The 2025–26 Washington Huskies women's basketball team represented the University of Washington during the 2025–26 NCAA Division I women's basketball season.
-The Huskies, led by fifth year head coach Tina Langley, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington and second year as members of the Big Ten Conference.
+The 2025–26 Washington Huskies women's basketball team represents the University of Washington during the 2025–26 NCAA Division I women's basketball season.
+The Huskies, led by fifth-year head coach Tina Langley, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as members of the Big Ten Conference.

 Previous season

 The Huskies finished the 2024–25 season 19–14, 9–9 in Big Ten play to finish in twelfth place.
-As the No. 12 seed in the Big Ten tournament, they defeated Minnesota in the first round before losing to Michigan in second round.
-They received an at-large bid to the NCAA tournament where they lost in the first four to Columbia.
+As the No. 12 seed in the Big Ten tournament, they defeated Minnesota in the first round before losing to Michigan in the second round.
+They received an at-large bid to the NCAA tournament, where they lost in the first four to Columbia.